-The Pinkerton Graduate Community Fellowship is a 12-month program that runs from June 2018 to May 2019.
-Students accepted to the Graduate Community Fellowship:
+The Pinkerton Graduate Community Fellowship is a 12-month program that runs from June 2019 to May 2020.

 - Master’s student in Forensic Psychology or Forensic Mental Health Counseling enrolled for the entire academic year of the Fellowship

 - GPA of 3.3 or higher

 - Demonstrated interest in youth justice, direct service, and clinical practice

 - A stipend of $4,000 for the summer